 Recap: This talk of “cleansing” (Entry No. 151) nicks DFRPG Companion 3’s spell component rule, to suggest letting clerical consumables act like a $30 “college component” – not to aid a spell from a given college but to aid a “cleansing” task like Exorcism or Turning.

 2022-07-09: Holy water burns some DF/DFRPG monsters like acid.
-Sounds cool—but why bother when real acid costs less & hurts any foe?
+Sounds cool—but why bother when real acid costs less and hurts any foe?

 Make holy water worth it: Double the x1/x1.5 dam mods to x2/x3 vs affected monsters.
 (Also remember: min dam roll is 1.)